-- 3 Each RSU represents the right to receive one share of Company common stock if the recipient remains continuously employed by the Company until the vesting date.
-RSUs awarded prior to 2023 will vest approximately 31⁄2 years after the effective award date, except that Mr. Tucker's February 3, 2023 RSUs will vest November 5, 2025.
-RSUs awarded in 2023 will vest in thirds approximately 18, 30 and 42 months after the effective award date, on the last trading days in November of 2024, 2025 and 2026.
-Vested shares will be issued to the participant (less a number of shares having a value equal to the amount of required tax withholdings) on the following business day. - A Represents the number and value of the shares issuable if Company performance over the three-year performance period meets or exceeds the threshold required to earn a minimum non-zero payout for each of two performance components.
+- 1 Each RSU represents the right to receive one share of Company common stock if the recipient remains continuously employed by the Company until the vesting date.
+RSUs awarded prior to 2023 will vest in their entirety approximately 31⁄2 years after the effective award date, except that Mr. Tucker's February 3, 2023 RSUs will vest on November 5, 2025.
+RSUs awarded in 2023 will vest in three equal tranches approximately 18, 30 and 42 months after the effective award date, on the last trading days in November of 2024, 2025 and 2026.
+RSUs awarded in 2024 will vest in three equal tranches approximately 12, 24 and 36 months after the effective award date, on the last trading days in November of 2024, 2025 and 2026.
+Vested shares will be issued to the participant (less a number of shares having a value equal to the amount of required tax withholdings) on the following business day. - 2 Based on the NYSE closing price of the Company's common stock of \$128.98 on September 30, 2024, the last NYSE trading day of the Company's 2024 fiscal year. - 3 Represents the number and value of the shares issuable if Company performance over the three-year performance period meets or exceeds the threshold required to earn a minimum non-zero payout for each of two performance components.
 However, because performance below either threshold will result in a zero payout for that component, the minimum payout is actually zero.
 The actual payout will not be determinable or estimable until after the close of the performance period.
-For more information, see Principal Elements of Compensation Long-Term Equity Incentive Compensation in the Compensation Discussion and Analysis section.
-However, because Mr. Richey was eligible for retirement under the terms of his award, the target number of PSUs in his award was prorated based on his retirement date compared to the performance period, and the final number of shares issuable on payout will be based on the prorated award's payout multiplier at the close of the award's performance period. - Represents cash dividend equivalents accrued on RSUs awarded beginning in 2023.
-On each regular quarterly dividend date occurring from the award date to and including the vesting date, the Company accrues for the benefit of the recipient an amount equal to the cash dividend which would have been paid on a number of shares of Company common stock equal to the number of unconverted RSUs.
-The amount accrued with respect to each vested portion of the award will be paid out in cash at the time that portion of the award is distributed in shares; but, if or to the extent the award does not vest or for any reason is not distributed, a like portion of the accrued amount will be canceled and not paid.
+For more information, see Principal Elements of Compensation Long-Term Equity Incentive Compensation in the Compensation Discussion and Analysis section. - 4 Includes cash dividend equivalents accrued on RSUs awarded beginning in fiscal 2023 and on PSUs beginning in fiscal 2024.
+On each regular quarterly dividend date occurring from the award date to and including the vesting date, the Company accrues for the benefit of the recipient an amount equal to the cash dividend which would have been paid on a number of shares of Company common stock equal to (a) in the case of RSUs, the number of unconverted (unvested) RSUs, and (b) in the case of PSUs, the number of shares corresponding to the target payout.
+The amount accrued with respect to each vested portion of the award will be paid out in cash at the time that portion of the award is distributed in shares; but, if or to the extent the award does not vest, or is not earned, or for any other reason is not distributed, a like portion of the accrued amount will be canceled and not paid.

-2023 OPTION EXERCISES AND STOCK VESTED
+2024 OPTION EXERCISES AND STOCK VESTED

-The following table sets forth information for our executive officers regarding their stock-based awards which vested during 2023.
-We have not awarded stock options to our executive officers since 2006, and no stock options were outstanding or were exercised during 2023.
+The following table sets forth information for our executive officers regarding their stock-based awards which vested during 2024.
+We have not awarded stock options to our executive officers since 2006, and no stock options were outstanding or were exercised during 2024.

+Stock Awards

-Stock Awards Executive Officer Number of Shares Acquired on Vesting Value Realized on Vesting David M. Schatz 2,000 \$ 174,820 Victor L. Richey 22,422 40,513 1,959,907 4,198,362
+Executive Officer Number of Shares Acquired on Vesting Value Realized on Vesting

+Bryan H. Sayler 3,347 \$ 325,195

+David M. Schatz 2,008 195,097